jessepav/lacygoill-wiki-backup/shell/shell.md

     $ env

-You could also use `printenv`, but `env`  is POSIX and more powerful, because it also allows you to set an environment variable.
+You could also use `printenv`, but `env`  is POSIX and more powerful, because it also lets you set an environment variable.

 ## How to get the environment of a shell started from a graphical application?